John Dixon (As the World Turns): "The Loner"

 About this time, John wrote a fictionalized account of his ordeal, entitled "The Loner."
 In the meantime, the exotic Ariel Aldrin moved to the apartment next to John.
 One of John's non-friends, Lisa Miller McColl was writing a gossip column under the pseudonym "Dolly Valentine" and she took great pleasure in manufacturing a romance between her nemesis John and Ariel.
 John accused Ariel of planning the item, but she denied it.
 When he invited her to dinner, Ariel accepted, and she told John that American women were too aggressive, but European women, like herself, were "created to make their men happy."
 John was in total accord.
 Soon, Armond Elliot, a movie producer friend of Ariel's offered to buy the rights to John's book.
 Ecstatic, John thought he was going to be rich and maybe even win an Oscar.
 His interest in Ariel increased.
 What he didn't know was that Armand was working for James, who quickly shelved the project.
 Because John had portrayed James as an adulterer and a crook, James wanted to ensure that the movie would never be made.
 Dee was relieved, too, since John's "fiction" discussed the inability of a woman to have normal sexual responses.
 James meanwhile, was becoming attracted to Dee.
-Unable to control themselves, Ariel and John made love in the linen closet at Memorial.
+Unable to control themselves, Ariel and John had sex in the linen closet at Memorial.
 However, Ariel wanted more than a fling, she wanted the financial security a marriage would bring.
 Ariel did everything she could to make John jealous.

 Ariel Aldrin

 Afraid of losing her, John went to purchase a diamond ring.
 The real ones were too expensive, so he bought a fake one.
 Dee was relieved that John had found someone and wished the couple luck.
 After Ariel made John promise her a big wedding, a house and travel, she agreed to be his wife.
 John told Ariel he wanted custody of his son, Andy, but this was not what she had in mind.
 When no one wanted to come to their wedding, so John suggested they marry in Jamaica.
 John wanted his bride to get pregnant, because he never had the chance to see Margo as a child, and a child would give him respectability.
 However, Ariel's mind was on material things, and when she had her ring appraised, two appraisers verified that the diamond was a fake.
 Ariel vowed to make John pay.
 First, she went on a shopping spree, then purchased twenty acres of land and made plans to build tennis courts and a pool.
-Despite his anger, John was still attracted to Ariel, and after making love, she showed him the blueprints and told him the house would cost around a million dollars—she'd already made the down payment.
+Despite his anger, John was still attracted to Ariel, and after having sex, she showed him the blueprints and told him the house would cost around a million dollars—she'd already made the down payment.
 John gave Ariel an ultimatum: no children, no house.
 Ariel agreed to have children, and John threw out her birth control pills.